LeKristapino/rails_vue_helpers/README.md

 <%= vue_component('someComponent', events: { click: 'doThis'}, binded: { vue_param: @some_instance}) %>
 ```

-This gem conveniently calls `to_json` on objects, as well as handles cases where parameters include single or double quotes, without screwing up HTML rendering
+This gem conveniently calls `to_json` on objects, as well as handles cases where parameters include single or double quotes, without screwing up HTML rendering.

+All you need to do this wrap everything in a Vue initialized container, and you're good to go.

 ## Installation